iMax3060/zero/README.md

 # Contact

-This repository is maintained by Caetano Sauer at the University of Kaiserslautern.
-If you wish to experiment with Zero, feel free to contact me at `csauer@cs.uni-kl.de`.
+This repository is maintained by Max Gilbert at the University of Kaiserslautern.
+If you wish to experiment with Zero, feel free to contact me at `m_gilbert13@cs.uni-kl.de`.
 Being a research prototype used by many developers over the course of two decades, getting started in the code may be a daunting task, due to the lack of thorough documentation and the high heterogeneity of the code.